sinablk/sinablk.github.io/_posts/2019-01-19-another-post.markdown

 ---
 layout: post
 title: This is another post
-postHero: /images/shark.jpg
 author: Ali Sina
-summary: This post tests the Markdown style of this website for its blogposts.
+summary: This is just a duplicate of the above post.
 postFooter: Additional information, and maybe a <a href="#">link or two</a>
 ---
 This document gives the coding conventions for Python code